Scorched (2008 film): Plot

-Upon hearing that over 300 people have died, Daily sends Shapiro a video text message.
-The video reveals that the Premier made a deal with Argon Energy that gave them unlimited fresh water in return for free power to the desalination plants and one million dollars.
-Shapiro and Teddy are killed when a factory she is reporting from explodes, releasing toxic gases; however, when Langmore checks his email later that afternoon, he finds a video message from the reporter, with the subject line, 'Guess what?
-Sometimes it isn't just about the weather.'
+After the death count reaches over 300, Daily sends Shapiro a text message.
+He reveals that Boardman made a deal with Argon Energy to give them unlimited fresh water in return for free power to the desalination plant and cash.
+Shaprio and her cameraman, Teddy, are killed when the factory she is reporting from explodes, releasing toxic gases.
+Langmore checks his email later that afternoon and finds an email from Shapiro containing her discoveries.
+Later, Boardman calls a press conference, and Langmore questions her about the deal with Argon.
+Boardman denies his allegations, to which Langmore sends out copies of the videos to the press.